DSAutomations/dockerhass-docs/dockerpidocs.md

 sudo pip install docker-compose
 ```
 # Images
-We're going to use a set of images to create this environment.
-Images are at the core of docker.
+ Images are at the core of docker, we're going to use a set of them to create our environment.
 You can create your own, but that is beyond the scope of this guide.
 For today, we're going to use public images from [Docker Hub](https://hub.docker.com).

-The first time we launch our stack, the images will be downloaded and cached on our system and subsequent runs will utilize these downloaded images.
+The first time we launch our stack, the images will be downloaded and cached on our system.
+Subsequent runs will utilize these downloaded images.

 ,